nikrowell/react-ejected/README.md

 ### `npm test`

 Coming soon.
-Consider using [create-react-app](https://github.com/facebook/create-react-app) for larger applications or when testing is needed.
+Consider using [create-react-app](https://github.com/facebook/create-react-app) for larger applications or when testing is desired.